Gap year: Japan

 The employment practice known as simultaneous recruiting of new graduates matches students with jobs before graduation, meaning sabbaticals are highly unusual in Japan.

 While unusual, gap years in Japan are not completely unheard of.
 Some students will take a gap year or two to readjust or reassess their career path or school of choice if not accepted into the school they had originally hoped for.

 Nigeria

-While waiting for their JAMB result after secondary school, Nigerian youths usually learn a trade or skill, or enroll for another academic program (remedial, pre-degree, JUPEB, A-levels, IJMB, etc.) to increase their chances of getting into a university.
+While waiting for their JAMB result after secondary school, Nigerian youths usually learn a trade or skill or enrol in another academic program (remedial, pre-degree, JUPEB, A-levels, IJMB, etc.) to increase their chances of getting into a university.
+Some students also use this opportunity to write their SAT and ACT exams and gain admission into schools abroad.

 Norway

-It is quite normal in Norway to have a gap year between high school and further education or job.
-Some join the military as part of the compulsory military service, some takes part in Folkehøyskole (Folk high school) and some are combining work (typically work that requires no formal education, such as cashiers and waiters) with travelling or volunteer work.
-It is also fairly common to study language in another country, for instance Spain, France or Australia.
+It is quite normal in Norway to have a gap year between high school and further education or a job.
+Some join the military as part of the compulsory military service, some take part in Folkehøyskole (Folk high school) and some are combining work (typically work that requires no formal education, such as cashiers and waiters) with traveling or volunteer work.
+It is also fairly common to study a language in another country, for instance, Spain, France, or Australia.